coursier/coursier/doc/docs/cache.md

 ## Path format

-The cache is supposed to cache static resources, that don't change often (snapshot artifacts being the exception - these then follow TTL).
+The cache is used to cache artifacts that don't change often (snapshot artifacts being the exception - these then follow TTL).

 The content of a URL like
 ```bash